 Being chair of governors, and my other voluntary work in the village certainly keep me busy.

-Anita White- Vice Chair of Governors
+David Howard- Vice Chair of Governors

 Councillor Richard Brown

-With children and grandchildren of my own. all living in Coventry, I am acutely aware of how important it is to ensure that all children are given the best possible start in life.
+With children and grandchildren of my own all living in Coventry, I am acutely aware of how important it is to ensure that all children are given the best possible start in life.
 This is at the very heart of what our school strives to provide.

 It has been my privilege to represent the local community here in Cheylesmore as a Ward Councillor since 2014 and see, at first hand, both the challenges and opportunities that face us all.
 Our children deserve the very best and that is what I, and fellow governors will work tirelessly to deliver at Howes.